 Operation Fuel provides emergency energy and utility assistance to households in Connecticut that are facing financial crisis.

-You will need to bring proof of the last four weeks of income for all household members, the name of your fuel vendor (for deliverable fuel customers, only), or your utility bill and payment history (for electric and gas utility customers only).
+Before you apply for Operation Fuel assistance, you need to gather proof of the last four weeks of income for all household members, the name of your fuel vendor (if you are a deliverable fuel customer), or your utility bill and payment history (if you are an electric, gas, and water customer).

 If you have questions, please email us at email@example.com or call (860) 243-2345.

 Operation Fuel serves households whose income does not exceed 100% of the State Median Income Guidelines, which include, but are not limited to, the elderly, disabled, working families, or individuals facing a financial crisis.

 One-time grant per household, per year for deliverable fuel oil, natural gas, electricity, kerosene, wood, propane, pellets, and other energy sources.

 One-time grant per household for gas and utilities to stabilize families in crisis.

 To apply for grants for customers of MDC (The Metropolitan District) or Connecticut Water, please choose the Apply Online button on this page to complete an application.
 Aquarion customers, click here for an application.

 This program extends the benefits of clean energy to customers who otherwise may not be able to install clean energy generation for their home or business.
 To read more about it, click here.
 To download & fill out an enrollment form, click here.